oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

 This lab will walk you through the steps to configure an open source log collector fluentd to collect OKE System and Service log using package manager Helm.

-Estimated Time: 40 minutes
+Estimated Time: 30 minutes

 ### About <Product/Technology>
 In this lab we will be using the following tools:
-* fluentd - open source data collector
+* oci cli -  tool that enables user to work with Oracle Cloud Infrastructure objects and services at a command line
 * helm - package manager for Kubernetes
 * kubectl - Kubernetes command line tool

+And, below are the ingestion methods that would be implemented
+* fluentd - an open source data collector
+* management-agent - Pending with Agent Team
 ### Objectives

 In this lab, you will:
-* Set up fluentd to collect system/service logs as well custom container logs
+* Set up fluentd to collect OKE System logs and Object logs
-* Visualize the data in the OCI Logging Analytics Log Explorer

 ### Prerequisites